 - Exercise your brain, too.
 Keeping the mind engaged and active is proven to establish cognitive reserves within the brain, allowing for compensation for certain brain changes related to aging or other conditions.
 In one recent study, individuals who engaged in meaningful, intellectually-stimulating activities achieved greater memory improvement compared to those who did not.
 Good choices to help keep the brain active include reading, playing games, learning new hobbies or skills, and working or volunteering.

 - Connect with other people.
 A number of research studies document the negative effect of social isolation on both physical and emotional health.
 Remaining socially connected with family, friends, and the community as a whole is extremely important for the elderly.
 Additionally, keeping the brain engaged and active helps lower the danger for health complications such as depression.
 When in-person get-togethers are not possible, use technology (such as FaceTime, Skype and Zoom) to socialize, and interact with others through social media or simply through good, old-fashioned card and letter writing.

-Grace Home Care, a provider of senior care in Topeka, KS and the surrounding communities, can help older adults improve cognitive functioning and all-around health and wellbeing through personalized in-home care services that can include:
+Grace Home Care, a provider of memory care in Topeka, KS, and the surrounding communities, can help older adults improve cognitive functioning and all-around health and wellbeing through personalized in-home care services that can include:

 - Providing transportation to outings, the gym, exercise classes, medical appointments, and much more